naiquevin/blog-src/content/python-itertools.md

 Date: 2013-05-23
 Tags: python
 Category: python
-Summary: .. with a few close to real world examples
+Summary: .. with examples and use cases

 Couple of months back I enrolled for the